sph-mn/sph-sp/other/documentation/c-manual.md

 ~~~

 alternatives for all assigned functions to use 32 bit floats (f32, float) should be available.
-integer formats are not really supported at this point - it would be possible to a large extent but some functions like sp_sine_period are currently only defined for floating point.
+integer formats are not really supported at this point - it would be possible to a large extent but some functions like sp_sine_period are currently defined only for floating point.

+## how could live input data be incorporated
+for example with a long running event that on generate reads user input.
+user input might have to be read in a separate thread and buffered for the time between one block and the next.

+## how to do phase modulation
+slight changes of frequency over a short period of time by using the fmod frequency modulation feature of sp-wave-event.

 # troubleshooting
 issues, possible causes and solutions.